crystal-lang/crystal-book/docs/tutorials/01_basics/02_variables.md

 ## Reassigning a Value

-A local variable can be reassigned with a different value:
+A variable can be reassigned with a different value:

 ```{.crystal .crystal-play}
 message = "Hello Penny!"